ccnmaastricht/NeuralSynchrony-FigureGround-Orientation/README.md

-# Neural Synchrony for Figure-Ground Segregation
+# Neural Synchrony for Figure Ground Segregation

 Analysis and simulation code accompanying the article: